Hypothermia to Prevent/Reduce Hair Loss During Chemotherapy - CAM 152

 In a review on chemotherapy-induced alopecia (CIA), Trueb (2009) stated that the major approach to minimize CIA is by scalp cooling.
 Unfortunately, most published data on scalp cooling are of poor quality.
 Several experimental approaches to the development of pharmacologic agents are under evaluation and include drug-specific antibodies, hair growth cycle modifiers, cytokines and growth factors, anti-oxidants, inhibitors of apoptosis, as well as cell-cycle and proliferation modifiers.
 Ultimately, the protection should be selective to the hair follicle (e.g., topical application such that the anti-cancer effectiveness of chemotherapy is not hampered).
 Among the few agents that have been evaluated so far in humans, AS101 and minoxidil were able to reduce the severity or shorten the duration of CIA, but could not prevent CIA.

 Auvinen and colleagues (2010) analyzed the effectiveness of scalp cooling caps in preventing CIA among 64 patients.
 Subjects were given one of the following chemotherapeutic treatments: (i) doxorubicin 60 mg/m2, (ii) docetaxel 80 mg/m2, (iii) FEC (5-fluorouracil 600 mg/m2, epirubicin 60 mg/m2, cyclophosphamide 600 mg/m2) or (iv) the combination of 3 cycles of docetaxel (80 mg/m2) followed by 3 cycles of FEC (5-fluorouracil 600 mg/m2, epirubicin 60 mg/m2, cyclophosphamide 600 mg/m2).
 All the chemotherapy treatments were given in a thrice-weekly schedule.
 Patients with early stage disease were given 6 adjuvant chemotherapy cycles, while patients with metastatic disease were given 9 chemotherapy cycles.
-Patients were provided with detailed instructions on how to treat the hair at home for 1 to 3 days following the chemotherapy treatment.
-Hair loss was evaluated after the 3rd, 6th and final treatments.
+Patients were provided with detailed instructions on how to treat the hair at home for one to three days following the chemotherapy treatment.
+Hair loss was evaluated after the third, sixth and final treatments.
 In the final results, major hair loss was avoided in all patients given doxorubicin treatment, in 83.3% of patients given docetaxel treatment, in 76.5% of patients given FEC treatment and in 78% of patients given docetaxel followed by FEC.
 In the final evaluation, 87.5% of the patients considered the avoidance of hair loss to be important.
 Only 20.3% of the patients needed to use a wig.
 The authors concluded that these findings showed that all the patient groups studied gained some benefit by using scalp cooling caps.
 The findings of this small study need to be validated by well-designed studies.

 Van den Hurk and associates (2010) evaluated the effect of scalp cooling on well-being of breast cancer patients with CIA.
 A prospective multi-center study was performed in 13 hospitals.
 Breast cancer patients treated with (n = 98) and without (n = 168) scalp cooling completed questionnaires (EORTC QLQ-C30 and EORTC-QLQ-BR23, BIS, MBA, HADS) before chemotherapy, and 3 weeks and 6 months following the last chemotherapy cycle were included in this analysis.
 Scalp cooling was effective in 52% of the cases.
 Alopecia was considered among the most distressing problems at all 3 moments of measurement.
 A trend toward higher well-being was found in successfully scalp-cooled patients, as indicated by a general better health-related quality of life and better body image, whereas unsuccessfully scalp-cooled patients reported lowest well-being.
 The authors concluded that scalp cooling contributes not only to the well-being of successfully scalp-cooled patients but also seems to cause additional distress when patients lose their hair despite scalp cooling.
 This might be related to disappointment due to alopecia despite scalp cooling or possibly to a general higher biological availability of cytostatics.
-The authors recommended additional support for patients when scalp cooling is not successful and to spend more effort to maximise the effectiveness of scalp cooling.
+The authors recommended additional support for patients when scalp cooling is not successful and to spend more effort to maximize the effectiveness of scalp cooling.

 In a review on CIA, Trueb (2010) stated that 47% of female patients consider hair loss the most traumatic aspect of chemotherapy, and 8% would decline chemotherapy because of fear of hair loss.
 On the basis of the current understanding of the underlying pathobiology, a number of agents have been evaluated in the treatment of this condition.
 Among the agents that have been evaluated, topical minoxidil was able to reduce the severity or shorten the duration but could not prevent hair loss.
 The major approach to minimize CIA is by scalp cooling, although most published data on scalp cooling are of poor quality.
 Because chemotherapy-induced toxicity has been associated with nutritional status, nutritional assessment and support might confer beneficial effects.
 Several experimental approaches to the development of pharmacological agents are under evaluation including: anti-oxidants, cytokines and growth factors, cell cycle and proliferation modifiers and inhibitors of apoptosis.
 The author concluded that at present, no approved pharmacologic treatment of CIA exists.
 The incidence and severity of the condition are variable and related to the particular chemo-therapeutic protocol.
 They noted that CIA is mostly reversible, and appropriate hair and scalp care and temporarily wearing a wig may be the most effective coping strategy.

-An UpToDate review on “Chemotherapy-induced alopecia “ (Payne, 2013) stated that “Although scalp protection through cooling or tourniquet has been reported to minimize delivery of chemotherapeutic agents to the scalp, thereby potentially decreasing the risk of hair loss, case reports of cutaneous metastases or spread in these settings prevent general recommendation for their use.
+An up-to-date review on “Chemotherapy-induced alopecia “ (Payne, 2013) stated, “Although scalp protection through cooling or tourniquet has been reported to minimize delivery of chemotherapeutic agents to the scalp, thereby potentially decreasing the risk of hair loss, case reports of cutaneous metastases or spread in these settings prevent general recommendation for their use.
 Because chemotherapy-associated hair loss is transient and usually (although not always) completely reversible after cessation of therapy, adequate counseling and psychological support before and during therapy should take precedence over the use of such devices.”

 Komen et al. (2013) stated that the success of scalp cooling in preventing or reducing CIA is highly variable between patients and chemotherapy regimens.
 The outcome of hair preservation is often unpredictable and depends on various factors.
 These investigators performed a structured search of literature published from 1970 to February 2012 for articles that reported on factors influencing the effectiveness of scalp cooling to prevent CIA in patients with cancer.
 The literature search identified 192 reports, of which 32 studies were considered relevant.
 Randomized studies on scalp cooling are scarce and there is little information on the determinants of the result.
 The effectiveness of scalp cooling for hair preservation depends on dose and type of chemotherapy, with less favorable results at higher doses.
 Temperature seems to be an important determinant.
 Various studies suggested that a subcutaneous scalp temperature less than 22°C is required for hair preservation.
 The authors concluded that the effectiveness of scalp cooling for hair preservation varies by chemotherapy type and dose, and probably by the degree and duration of cooling.